shift-elevate/design-patterns/README.md

 **Happy Learning! 🚀**

 *Remember: Understanding design patterns is about recognizing when and how to apply them, not just memorizing their structure.*
+*Remember: Understanding design patterns is about recognizing when and how to apply them, not just memorizing their structure.*